dodogeny/bastion-maven-plugin-community/README.md

 ### 📊 Enterprise Reporting Features

-> **⚠️ IN DEVELOPMENT**: These advanced reporting capabilities will be available in the Enterprise Edition.
+> **📊 Enterprise Reporting**: These advanced reporting capabilities will be included in the upcoming Enterprise Edition.

 Planned advanced reporting capabilities: